google/earthenterprise/earth_enterprise/BUILD.md

         information
     * `release=1`: Build a release using optimized code and no debugging information
+    *  `build_folder=some_path`: Gives you full control to where build output is placed.
+Can be an absolute or relative path.
+If it is a relative path then it will be relative to `earth_enterprise\src`.
+Nothing is appended to the path so you have full control of the path.
+    * `cache_dir=some_path`: (Experimental) Should be an absolute path used by SCons to cache build output.
+Currently this parameter should be used for testing builds using SCons cache.
+There are some open issues with using SCons cache and those working on the issues can use this option for testing their changes.
     * `-j#`: Specifies the number of simultaneous build jobs to use.
 Replace `#` with an integer.
 It should roughly match the number of processing cores available